Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows

 \textbf{Experimental Setup.} The multi-site dissipative harmonic oscillator evolves according to Equation \ref{eq:open} with Hamiltonian \cite{QuantumOpticsChapter1} $H = \sum_j \omega_j a_j^\dagger a_j$ and loss term Here, $j$ labels what we will call \textit{sites}.
-Converting to the Q function formalism gives \cite{QuantumOpticsChapter4} We test the simulation methods on three problems of increasing dimensionality: a 1-Well system, a 2-Well system, and a 20-Well system.
+Converting to the Q function formalism gives \cite{QuantumOpticsChapter4} We test the simulation methods on three problems of increasing dimensionality: a 1-site system, a 2-site system, and a 20-site system.
 For each system, we use a coherent state initial condition, which corresponds to a Gaussian with variance $1/2.$ We center the Gaussian at $(-1,\ldots,-1)$.
 As time passes this Gaussian spirals toward the origin and changes its standard deviation.
-To make the simulation more challenging, for every Well $j$ we uniformly sample the system's parameters $\bar{n}_j\in [3,7),$ $\gamma_j\in [0.5,1.5),$ and $\omega_j\in [0.5,1.5).$ See Appendix \ref{app: Fokker-Planck Parameters} for more details about the choice of system parameters.
+To make the simulation more challenging, for every site $j$ we uniformly sample the system's parameters $\bar{n}_j\in [3,7),$ $\gamma_j\in [0.5,1.5),$ and $\omega_j\in [0.5,1.5).$ See Appendix \ref{app: Fokker-Planck Parameters} for more details about the choice of system parameters.

-\textbf{Metrics.} To evaluate a simulation method's performance, we compute the $L_1$ Loss between each simulation and the exact distribution: